Tales from the Grave in Space: Reception

 Tales from the Grave in Space was well received by critics and fans like, with Kerrang! magazine awarding it four Ks and Metal Hammer magazine giving it a rating of 7/10.
 Due to the novel nature of the album's release, advance review copies were not made available to journalists.

 Pop culture references

-Tales from the Grave in Space's lyrics and lead guitar work reference Withnail & I, the Amok Time battle music from Star Trek, D.A.R.Y.L, video game The Last Ninja and Don't Look Now among many others.
-Album track "We Respect You" alone features mentions of High Spirits, Steve Guttenberg, singer Tane McClure and actors Michael Biehn, Michael J. Fox, Ronny Cox, Christopher Lee, Kurt Russell, Gary Busey, Christopher Walken, Christopher Lloyd, Peter Falk, Jean-Claude Van Damme and Bill Paxton as well as directors John Hughes, John Carpenter and Bruno Mattei.
+Tales from the Grave in Space's lyrics and lead guitar work reference Withnail & I, the "Amok Time" battle music from Star Trek, D.A.R.Y.L, video game The Last Ninja and Don't Look Now among many others.
+The track "We Respect You" features mentions of High Spirits, Steve Guttenberg, singer Tane McClure and actors Michael Biehn, Michael J. Fox, Ronny Cox, Christopher Lee, Kurt Russell, Gary Busey, Christopher Walken, Christopher Lloyd, Peter Falk, Jean-Claude Van Damme and Bill Paxton as well as directors John Hughes, John Carpenter and Bruno Mattei.